ballerina-platform/ballerina-dev-website/swan-lake/development-tutorials/deployment-guide/k8s-deployment.md

 ## CI/CD with Kubernetes

-This GitHub Action workflow automates the continuous integration and continuous deployment (CI/CD) process for a Ballerina project.
-It triggers every push to the repository, and builds the project.
+This [Ballerina GitHub](https://github.com/ballerina-platform/ballerina-action) action workflow automates the continuous integration and continuous deployment (CI/CD) process for a Ballerina project.
+It is triggered by every push to the repository and automatically builds the project.

 ```yaml